The government has announced a new cap on the amount of R&D Tax Credits that loss-making SMEs will be able to receive in a given year.

 The R&D Tax Credits scheme is vital to promoting and de-risking innovation and R&D in the UK.
 HMRC is right to try and filter out claims from artificial corporate structures and overseas companies that don’t contribute to the UK economy.

 While implementing a cap isn’t ideal, it’s good to know that the vast majority of companies – 95% by HMRC’s estimations – won’t be impacted.
 However, it’s clear that smaller startups – those with few or no employees – will be disproportionately affected.

 This is troubling.
 Smaller companies contribute a lot to UK innovation and the economy.
 When HMRC removed a similar cap in 2011, many smaller companies became eligible for tax credits support for the first time.
 This was a real financial boon that fuelled development spending.
 We will urge HMRC to make sure smaller companies, with legitimate claims, continue to have adequate access to the scheme.

 How will this affect me?

-Your company is more likely to be affected in the following situations:
+Your company is more likely to be affected if you are in one of the following situations:

 - You’re using contractors – this cap is more likely to affect you if you use a large number of contractors.
-Contractors’ pay isn’t included in your PAYE or NIC liability.
-It therefore doesn’t contribute to your tax credits cap.
+Contractor pay isn’t included in your PAYE or NIC liability.
+So it won’t contribute to your tax credits cap.

 - You have overseas staff – PAYE and NIC liability only applies to employees based and taxed in the UK.
 So the salaries and taxes associated with overseas workers won’t contribute to your cap.